Les Saj: Traditional Mediterranean Eats with a Northern Touch

 Best of all, Les Saj has partnered with us to reward Winnipeggers for supporting local.
 Just flash your We Heart Winnipeg card and get 15% off all Les Saj platters.

-Get the card and see our full lost of partner businesses here.
+Get the card and see our full list of partner businesses here.